moven/jobs/full-stack.md

 Want to help disrupt the global banking industry?
 We’re hiring!

-Moven is seeking a Full-Stack Software Engineer to help build our next-generation mobile platform, written in React Native, Redux and JavaScript, communicating with a GraphQL API written in TypeScript, all running within containers orchestrated by Kubernetes.
+Moven is seeking a Full-Stack Software Engineer to help build and maintain our next-generation mobile platform, written in JavaScript, communicating with a GraphQL API written in TypeScript, all running within containers orchestrated by Kubernetes.

-This position is remote and open to both US and non-US applicants.
+This position is remote but, but you must be based in the United States.

 ## Responsibilities